Safeguard your pet: ID tags and microchips

 It's a pet parent's worst nightmare to have their pet go missing.
-Despite circling the block, and enlisting neighbors to help in the search, you can’t track them down.
+Despite circling the block, and enlisting neighbours to help in the search, you can’t track them down.
 You hope to never find yourself in this position but, if you do, having your pet properly tagged and microchipped is the best way to increase the chance that you are reunited.

 Why both an ID tag and microchip?